-"There is some practical tourist information that can make the life of a Med cruiser in Venice much easier.
+"There are some practical tourist informations that can make the life of a Med cruiser in Venice much easier.
 We want to make sure you feel comfortable once you leave your Europe cruise ship for the day."

 Whether you need a Venice map (to keep in your pocket as you’re getting around Venice), want to buy a Venice guide book, want to find out about concerts and exhibitions currently going on, or need some other practical tourist information you can always pop into one of the Venice Tourist Information Offices downtown Venice:

 1. At the train station Santa Lucia (a great place for those of you who walk downtown Venice from Piazzale Roma) and need some quick tourist info on the way.

 3. And if you need last minute help once you’re already at St. Mark’s square, turn your back to St. Mark’s Basilica and walk to the bottom of the square.
 You will find the TI in the left corner, under the colonnades.